From BR Bullpen

 Biographical Information

 His lifetime record of 100-123 places him as the only Cy Young Award winner amongst pitchers who were starters with a lifetime losing record (as of 2010).
+He won the award in 1976 when he went 22-14 with 25 complete games.

 After retiring, Jones worked with young pitchers, among them, future Cy Young Award winner Barry Zito.